MorganMLGman/coal-power/README.md

 5. Run `source ./venv/bin/activate`
 6. Run `pip install -r requirements.txt`
 7. Everything should be ready, run program by clicking **RUN ALL** button in your editor
-8. In a popup choose Python interpreter version, should be something like `/usr/bin/python...`
+8. In a popup choose Python interpreter version, should be something like `./venv Virtual Env`

 ### Usage
 1. Open VSCode in project directory or run `code .`